nhendy/ECE30862-project/pseudocode.md

   2. Get user input
   3. ~~Map input to a Command object~~
   4. Check if triggers override a command
-  5. If not execute the command
+  5. If not Execute the command
-  6. else execute the trigger
+  6. else Execute the trigger
   7. Go to 2